Register a Snowflake Connection

 POST /integrations/scripts/create

-1. Using the example request, update the <placeholder_values> with your connection details.
+1. Using the example request, update the <placeholder_values> with your connection details and the authentication credentials for the system account you just created.

 2. Copy the config object to use later in the setup process.